ms-henglu/bicep-types-az/generated/apimanagement/microsoft.apimanagement/2020-12-01/types.md

 * **lastStatus**: [KeyVaultLastAccessStatusContractProperties](#keyvaultlastaccessstatuscontractproperties) (ReadOnly): Last time sync and refresh status of secret from key vault.
 * **secretIdentifier**: string: Key vault secret identifier for fetching secret.
 Providing a versioned secret will prevent auto-refresh.
 This requires Api Management service to be configured with aka.ms/apimmsi

+## KeyVaultContractProperties
+### Properties
+* **identityClientId**: string: Null for SystemAssignedIdentity or Client Id for UserAssignedIdentity , which will be used to access key vault secret.
+* **lastStatus**: [KeyVaultLastAccessStatusContractProperties](#keyvaultlastaccessstatuscontractproperties): Last time sync and refresh status of secret from key vault.
+* **secretIdentifier**: string: Key vault secret identifier for fetching secret.
+Providing a versioned secret will prevent auto-refresh.
+This requires Api Management service to be configured with aka.ms/apimmsi

 ## KeyVaultLastAccessStatusContractProperties
 ### Properties
 * **code**: string: Last status code for sync and refresh of secret from key vault.